A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: Introduction

-Reinforcement learning (RL) \cite{powell2007approximate,sutton2018reinforcement,bertsekas2019reinforcement,kamalapurkar2018reinforcement,mazouchi2021data,lewis2013reinforcement,lewis2012reinforcement,albaba2021driver,zhu2014adaptive,MustafaAssured,han2021convex}, as the main tool for solving sequential decision-making problems under epistemic uncertainties, has been widely leveraged to learn an optimal control policy for uncertain systems.
+Reinforcement learning (RL) \cite{powell2007approximate,sutton2018reinforcement,bertsekas2019reinforcement,kamalapurkar2018reinforcement,lewis2013reinforcement,lewis2012reinforcement,banjac2019data,agarwal2019reinforcement}, as the main tool for solving sequential decision-making problems under epistemic uncertainties, has been widely leveraged to learn an optimal control policy for uncertain systems.
 To account for both aleatory and epistemic uncertainties, risk-averse RL algorithms have been considered to solve risk-averse stochastic optimal control (RASOC) problems in \cite{fernandez1997risk,chow2017risk,haskell2015convex,haskell2013stochastic,ruszczynski2010risk,shen2013risk,mihatsch2002risk,borkar2002q,prashanth2014policy,tamar2014policy,geibel2005risk,mazumdar2017gradient,dvijotham2014convex}, mainly for Markov Decision Processes (MDPs).
-Value iteration and policy iteration algorithms are developed in \cite{chow2017risk,ruszczynski2010risk} for risk-sensitive decision-making in an MDP framework.
-Convex analytic approaches are developed in \cite{haskell2015convex,haskell2013stochastic} for risk-aware MDPs.
-In \cite{shen2013risk}, the authors present iterative risk measures which only depend on the current state, rather than on the whole history.
+Value iteration and policy iteration algorithms are developed in \cite{chow2017risk} and \cite{ruszczynski2010risk} for risk-sensitive decision-making in an MDP framework.
+Convex analytic approaches are developed in \cite{haskell2015convex} and \cite{haskell2013stochastic} for risk-aware MDPs.
+In \cite{shen2013risk}, the authors present iterative risk measures which only depend on the current state rather than on the whole history.
 In \cite{mihatsch2002risk,borkar2002q}, the authors investigate a risk-sensitive RL algorithm by applying utility functions to the temporal difference error.
 The most widely used RL algorithm for the RASOC problem is the policy gradient (PG) method \cite{sutton2018reinforcement}.
 In \cite{prashanth2014policy,tamar2014policy}, the authors employed the PG method to risk-aware MDPs with condition VaR measure appearing in either the objective or constraints.
 PG has been utilized to learn the solution to VaR setting \cite{geibel2005risk,mazumdar2017gradient}, and entropic utility setting \cite{dvijotham2014convex}.
-However, PG methods generally result in non-convex optimization problems and are sensitive to fixed gradient step size, an inappropriate choice of which can easily make it divergent.
-Moreover, existing results on risk-averse RL require online interaction with the environment to learn about the value functions or their gradients.
-It is, however, highly desired for safety-critical systems to design risk-averse RL algorithms that can learn a policy using only available data collected from applying possibly several unknown control policies to the system.
+However, PG methods generally result in non-convex optimization problems and are sensitive to fixed gradient step size, an inappropriate choice that can easily make it divergent.
+Moreover, existing results on risk-averse RL require online interaction with the environment to learn about the value functions or their gradients. {For safety-critical systems, however, it is highly preferred to develop risk-averse RL algorithms capable of learning a policy based only on available data collected from applying a series of control actions to the system.}